Spinal cord injuries

 1. Minimising further injury to your spinal cord

-• If you suspect a spinal injury and need to perform first aid, do not move the injured person as permanent complications can result.
+• If you suspect a spinal injury and need to perform first aid, don't move the injured person as permanent complications can result.
 Call 111 for emergency medical assistance.

-• Keep the person's head, neck and back aligned and prevent unnecessary movement.
+• Keep the person's head, neck and back in a straight line and prevent unnecessary movement.

 • Provide as much first aid as possible without moving the person's head or neck.